AlexQ6/Matchmaker/README.md

 - As a logged in coach I want to be able to
   - sell my coaching program
   - see a list of people who have purchased my program
-  - set a limit on how many people can purchase and have the listing automatically close when it hits the limit???
-  -

 ### Authentication & Authorisation